 Solar Panels for Water Heating

-From Hereford city take Commercial Road, the A4103 towards Worcester.
-At the far side of Aylestone Hill take the third exit off the roundabout and proceed for 7 miles.
-At the Newtown crossroads continue straight ahead.
-The property is to be found on the right hand side one mile further.
+From Hereford City, take Commercial Road, the A4103, towards Worcester.
+At the far side of Aylestone Hill, take the third exit off the roundabout and proceed for 7 miles.
+At Newtown, crossroads continue straight ahead.
+After approx. One mile, the property can be found on the right-hand side.

 GlassHouse Properties, Berrows Business Centre, Hereford, HR1 2HE

 Properties for Sale by Region | Properties to Let by Region | Privacy & Cookies | Complaints Procedure